vimeo/psalm/README.md

 ```

 When checking `$this->foo = $some_variable;`, Psalm will check to see whether `$some_variable` is either `string` or `null` and, if neither, emit an issue.

+If you leave off the property type docblock, Psalm will emit a `MissingPropertyType` issue.

 #### Assignment typehints